 Patients with respiratory symptoms are being asked to wait in their cars.

 The buildings and surfaces are having additional, regular cleaning.

 Can I get tested for Coronavirus?

-Testing is also recommended for people with new onset of other clinical symptoms consistent with Coronavirus AND who are close contacts of a confirmed case of COVID-19 or who have returned from overseas in the past 14 days.
+Testing is also recommended for people who are close contacts of a confirmed case of COVID-19 or who have returned from overseas in the past 14 days.